-1. Enter your vehicle and close all doors.
+- 1. Enter your vehicle and close all doors. - 2.
+Fasten your seat belt (Fastening the seat belt will cancel any chiming that may confuse you during this programming procedure). - 3.
+Place the key into the ignition. - 4.
+Within 15 seconds cycle the key from the OFF position to the ON position a minimum of four times; ending in the OFF position (Do not start the engine).

-- 3. Place the key into the ignition. - 4.
-Within 10 seconds cycle the key from the OFF position to the ON position four times; ending in the ON position (Do not start the engine). - 5.
-Within 30 seconds, press the driver's door lock switch in the LOCK direction. - 6.
+- 5. Within 30 seconds, press the driver's door lock switch in the LOCK direction. - 6.
 A single chime will be heard to indicate the feature has been disabled. - 7.
 To reactivate this feature, repeat the above steps. - 8.
 If a chime is not heard, program mode was canceled before the feature could be disabled.
 If necessary, repeat the above procedure.